Emotional flight ahead for Purple Heart Veterans

 This flight will be a welcome home that Wilkinson and his fellow Vietnam veterans never got.

 “I went to California to get discharged, and they told us, don’t wear your uniform.
-I said, I earned the right to wear my uniform, and I wore my uniform.
-But, when I got to L-A I was spit on.”
+I said, I earned the right to wear my uniform, and I wore it.
+But, when I got to Los Angeles, I was spit on.”

+It’s that kind of love for the country that inspired Kurtz to become a Marine.
+“I signed up after 9-11,” he says.
+“I was a junior in high school when that happened and I knew right then that I wanted to serve my country.”

-Berkshire says it will be a busy, but a rewarding day for the veterans, “I think it will be a healing experience for a lot of the veterans.”
+Berkshire says it will be a busy, but rewarding day.
+“I think it will be a healing experience for a lot of the veterans.”

 Wilkinson knows the value of a trip like this.
 “You’ve got to be a good listener,” he says.
 “They’ll open up.
 It may take half a day in Washington before they do, or they’ll open up on the way back, but they’ll open up and it will be good for them.”